carpentries/lesson-development-training/episodes/infrastructure.md

 The lesson title can be adjusted by modifying the `config.yaml` file in the repository.
-The `config.yaml` file contains several global parameters for a lesson - to determine some of the page styling, contact details for the lesson, etc - and is written in _[YAML]_, a structured file format of key-pair values.
+The `config.yaml` file contains several global parameters for a lesson - to determine some of the page styling, contact details for the lesson, etc.
+`config.yaml` is written in _[YAML]_, a structured file format of key-value pairs in the form `key: value`.
 As well as the title of the lesson, you can and should adjust some of the other values in `config.yaml`, but you should not need to add new values or learn a lot about YAML to be able to configure your lesson.
+You should also only have to add or modify single-line string values and not deal with multi-line strings or other data types (e.g. numbers, booleans, lists, dictionaries) that YAML supports.
+YAML generally does not require quotes around string values unless they contain [reserved characters](https://www.w3schools.io/file/yaml-escape-characters/).
+It may also be good practice from the readibility point of view to use quotes if your string contains several words.

 ::: challenge